ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 # EPP compatibility

-RPP SHOULD provide functional equivalents for core EPP functionalities related to domain names, hosts, and contacts as defined in RFC5731, RFC5732 and RFC5733 mappings for core objects (domain, contact, host) and a selection of commonly used EPP extensions will be provided in separate specifications.
+RPP MUST provide functional equivalents for core EPP functionalities related to domain names, hosts, and contacts as defined in [@!RFC5731], [@!RFC5732] and [@!RFC5733] mappings for core objects (domain, contact, host)

-RPP MUST support automatic/mechanical mapping/conversion between EPP and RPP.
+The automatic or mechanical mapping or conversion between EPP and RPP MUST be possible.
 Compatibility definitions for RPP to EPP mappings MAY be defined in compatibility profiles.

+The most commonly used EPP extensions MAY be include in the core RPP specification.

+Only the string based EPP token defined in [@!RFC5730] MUST be supported, any EPP token extensions MAY supported.

 # Security

-RPP MUST support modern authentication and authorization schemes that allow for easy integration in modern HTTP infrastructure, and may enable support for new functionality and or protocol features that are not (easily) possible using EPP.
+RPP MUST support modern authentication and authorization schemes allowing for easy integration in modern HTTP infrastructure.

 RPP MUST support modern authorization standards (OAuth, OpenId Connect)

 Support for an easier and faster object transfer process MAY be included, where approval from the losing registar can be obtained interactively by the registrant during the transfer process

-The authorisation model MUST support granular authorizations, using framework such as OAuth, beyond current auth-code based authorisation for transfers only:
+The authorisation model MUST support granular authorizations, using framework such as OAuth, beyond current auth-code based authorisation for transfers only, the following usecases MAY be supported:

-- Domain transfers without first getting the "normal" transfertoken should be possible
+- Domain transfers without first getting the "normal" transfertoken
-- DNS providers should be able to use the API to update the NS records
+- DNS providers use the API to update the NS records
 - OpenID Connect to interactively allow for DNS provider to update NS records, directly at theregistry of indirectly through a supporting registar.
 - Renewals

-RPP MUST employ strong authentication and utilize encrypted transport (HTTPS) to protect sensitive data and authentication material.
+RPP MUST employ strong authentication and utilize encrypted transport (HTTPS) to protect sensitive data.
 Security mechanisms SHOULD be flexible to allow operators to choose appropriate methods and support federated authentication scenarios.
-RPP authorization models are intended to be fine-grained and go beyond simple auth-code based models, allowing for control at the operation and potentially attribute level, supporting use cases like domain transfers, DNS provider authorizations, and renewals.
+RPP authorization models are intended to be fine-grained and go beyond simple auth-code based models, allowing for control at the operation and potentially attribute level.

-RPP MAY include support for DNS hosters to update NS records directly in registry when approved by sponsoring registrar.
+RPP MAY include a mechanism for cryptographic verification of request and response messages as an additional security layer.

 # Extensibility